verbling/assetflow/README.md

 * [@thanpolas][thanpolas]

 ## Release History
+- **v0.1.3**, *08 May 2013*
+  - Updated Knox so Assetflow will work for node 0.10.x
+  - Fixed bug when no rel path is used.
 - **v0.1.2**, *17 April 2013*
   - S3 paths now get normalized using `path.normalize()`.
 - **v0.1.1**, *19 March 2013*